DarthPackman/COMP3260/README.md

 ## Testing the Security Features

 ### Behavioral Analysis
-1. **CAPTCHA Trigger**: Manually reduce the `userScore` in `script.js` to simulate suspicious behavior and ensure the CAPTCHA modal appears.
+1. **Simulate Suspicious Behavior**:
+   - Test the mouse movement, keyboard usage, and other behaviors to see how the user score adjusts.
+   - Ensure that the CAPTCHA modal appears when the score drops below the set threshold.

 ### IP Monitoring
 1. **Test IP Changes**: Use a VPN or manually change your IP address and attempt to log in multiple times.
 Verify that the account locks after 3 IP changes.